paris-2012/EcommerceApp/README.md

 ## Built with

-•Kotlin - For easy to read code
+•Kotlin - For easy to read code<br />
-•Volley API - To handle API requests
+•Volley API - To handle API requests<br />
-•Roomdb - To store complex data locally
+•Roomdb - To store complex data locally<br />
-•Shared Preferences - To store simple data locally •MVP Architecture - To organize project in a easy to maintain codebase
+•Shared Preferences - To store simple data locally<br />
+•MVP Architecture - To organize project in a easy to maintain codebase<br />

 ## Package Structure